JetBrains/guide/site/go/tips/auto-run-tests/index.md

 Test-driven development (TDD) means always run your tests.

 GoLand makes that easy by automatically running tests after a small period of wait time.

 You can also configure the wait time to suit your style.

-<span class="tag is-rounded">New in 2017.3</span>